zextras/slcw/README.md

 # slcw

-An ORM-like library to interact with LDAP
+An ORM-like library to interact with LDAP.
+SLCW stands for _Simple LDAP Client Wrapper_.

+## License

+Please check the license in the LICENSE file.